cuappdev/volume-backend/README.md

 `git clone https://github.com/cuappdev/volume-backend.git`

-After cloning the proejct `cd` into the new directory and install dependencides with
+After cloning the proejct `cd` into the new directory and install dependencies with

 `npm install`